Hazards covered by anticipation

 Anticipation partners in country

-Guatemala is a low-middle income country with a tropical climate and ecological zones ranging from tropical forests to cool highlands and a dry eastern corridor.
-Fifty-nine percent of the population lives in poverty and the country has the highest rate of chronic malnutrition in Latin America (and six-highest rate in the world).
+Guatemala has a tropical climate, with ecological zones ranging from tropical forests to cool highlands, as well as a dry eastern corridor.
+It is a lower middle-income country, and 59 per cent of the population lives in poverty.
+It has the highest rate of chronic malnutrition in Latin America and the sixth highest rate in the world.

-Since 2019 the Guatemalan Red Cross Society has been developing protocols for volcanic ash, tropical storms, and droughts.
-The project seeks to provide extensive support to the National Society in further developing the Preparedness and Response system.
+Since 2019, the Guatemalan Red Cross has been developing Early Action Protocols for volcanic ash, tropical storms and drought.
+The project also provides extensive support to the National Society in further developing its preparedness and response system.

-In June 2020 START Network awarded £415,000 to Care International, Trocaire for anticipatory actions before a hurricane (alert 436).
+In June 2020 the Start Network awarded £415,000 to Care International and Trócaire for anticipatory action before a hurricane (alert 436).

 FAO is supporting early action for drought in Guatemala.